 18. Does FB recommend auto or manual bidding?

 When you have a max bid (bid cap), want to maximize cost efficiency (cost cap), want to maintain a consistent cost (target cost), or if ROAS is the primary measure of success (min ROAS), use manual bidding options instead of auto.
 When you do have this information, it’s better to incorporate it into your bidding strategy since it is giving an additional signal to Facebook’s auction.
 One note about cost cap—it can be more volatile if there are fewer optimization events or frequent changes made to the campaign.
 It also aims to average the CPA over a 14 day period.

 19. Is there a particular time of day or day of the week that is best to adjust bids?

 No, not in particular.
 For more helpful information on bidding, please see: https://www.facebook.com/business/m/one-sheeters/facebook-bid-strategy-guide

-20. How much overlap is too much?
+20. How much overlap is too much in structure for scale?

 21. How should advertisers manage audience exclusions when running lookalikes vs. interests vs. broad targeting?

 It depends on how the campaigns are set up.
 For example, if running one campaign with custom audiences ad set and one broad/interest group, exclude the custom group from the broader ad set.
 Lookalikes will be mutually exclusive from seed audiences.
 So there is no need to make exclusions on something like a campaign with a custom audience ad set and a lookalike ad set.
 If you are going very broad, you may want to consider adding exclusions like website visitors to exclude current customers.
 If you are using interest targeting, always enable targeting expansion to serve additional audiences if Facebook finds it will be efficient.